Ypertex/blog/content/articles/conscious-followers-are-better-leaders/index.md

 - https://res.cloudinary.com/ypertex/image/upload/c_fill,dpr_auto,f_auto,g_auto,h_630,q_auto,w_1200/56b601d0-cd8e-4b24-b87a-f0f70d9a81e1
 ---

-## There Are Those Who Follow---And Those Who Follow, Too
+## There Are Those Who Follow—and Those Who Follow, Too

-If you think about it, you, me, and every other person on this planet is a follower.
+If you think about it, you, me, and every other person on this planet are followers.

 You might follow an inspiring leader at work or in your community.
 You might follow a person who's lived millennia ago or the person you're married to.
 You might follow a grand idea or a certain vision of the future.
 You might follow the money or social status.
 Heck, you probably follow several people and several beliefs simultaneously! <small>By the way: As we'll learn in a moment, we primarily follow beliefs.</small>